-Cause Sol ution Processor thermal protection activated: 1.
-Ensure that the computer air vents are not blocked and the processor cooling fan is running.
-A fan may be blocked or not turning.
-OR 2.
-Open the access panel, press the power button, and see if the processor fan (or other system fan) spins.
-If the fan does The heat sink is not properly attached to the processor. not spin, make sure the fan cable is plugged onto the system board header.
-3. If fan a plugged in and not spinning, replace it.
+Cause Solution Processor thermal protection activated: at the computer air vents are not blocked and the A fan may be blocked or not turning. · cooling fan is running.
+OR • access panel, press the power button, and see if ssor fan spins.
+If the fan does not spin, make sure The heat sink is not properly attached to the processor. the fan cable is plugged onto the system board 3.
+If fan is pl ugged in and not spinning, replace it.